epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-13-docker-gentoo-portage.markdown

 ### Conclusion

-The fact that this article only takes two parts, compared to other four-parts article, show my lack of knowledge.
+The fact that this article only takes three parts, compared to other four-parts article, show my lack of knowledge.